luckydye/ccapi/README.md

 # ccapi

-JS api to use the Canon Camera API
+JS interface to use the Canon Camera API

+Including openapi definitions